UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK101.md

 | `//DigitalOut redLED(LED3);` |
 | *Challenge*  -Your task is to make a sequence alternating between Green+Red and just Blue.
 [See this video as a demonstration](https://plymouth.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=5b0ac1b2-56eb-4108-ae83-abff00ff02ae) |

+Before we write any more code, let's step away and look at the electronics.

 ##  A Little bit of Electronics
 So what is going on here?
-Hopefully you can see the connection between the lines of code and the effect, but what you might now be aware of is the electronics.
+Hopefully you can see the connection between the lines of code and the effect, but what you might not be aware of is the electronics.

 In electronics, we mostly work with one (or both) of the following signal types :

-* Analogue - where voltages and currents can take any value, typically between and upper and lower limit
+* **Analogue** - where voltages and currents can take any value, typically between and upper and lower limit
-* Digital - where signal voltages can only be one of two possible values
+* **Digital** - where signal voltages can only be one of two possible values

 For this section, the signals are all going to be digital.
 Let’s start with a simple circuit diagram, or schematic as it’s also known, as shown below: